chris284891/Portfolio/README.md

 # Link
 https://chris284891.github.io/Portfolio/

-# Bootstrap-Portfolio
+# Portfolio
-This is my Bootstrap Portfolio.
-In this project I used Bootstrap to format.
+This is my Portfolio.
+It has all my latest/best applictions.
+Along with an about me, contact info, and resume.

 # Getting Started
-If you want to edit this code.
-Just open any of the files and copy and paste the code into any coding program of your choice.
-Link to live website will be posted below
+If you want to edit this code, just open any of the files and copy and paste the code into an editing program of your choice or preform a git clone.

 # Prequisites
 Just make sure you have a current updated browser.